yagmurrozdemir/elasticsearch-llm-poc/README.md

 # elasticsearch-llm-poc

-## Natural Language to Elasticsearch Query Generator
+## Querying Beyond Keywords: Translating Natural Language to Elasticsearch DSL with Vector Search Support

 This project is a complete pipeline that uses **Large Language Models (LLMs)** and **vector embeddings** to automatically **translate natural language queries** into **Elasticsearch DSL queries**, execute them, and compare the results to ground-truth queries.